 Students deal with a different ‘types’ of equations: equations in one unknown, equations in two unknowns, and the equation representations of function.
 There are others like the parametric equations but let’s talk about the first three I just enumerated.
 Is there a connection among all these three apart from being equations?

 Let’s take for example the equation 4x – 1 = 3x + 2.
-To solve the equation, students learnt to use the properties of equality.
+To solve the equation, students are taught to use the properties of equality.
 When the topic gets to equation in two unknowns, this equation is learned independently of the equation in one unknown especially in finding the solutions.
-When the topic gets to solving systems of equation say 3x+y = 4 and x-y = 5, the methods for solving the system of linear equation – substitution, elimination, graphing – are also learned without making the connection to the methods of solving equation they already know.
+When the topic gets to solving systems of equation say 3x+y = 4 and x–y = 5, the methods for solving the system of linear equation – substitution, elimination, graphing – are also learned without making the connection to the methods of solving equation they already know.
 Then, function comes in the scene; the y‘s disappeared and out of nowhere comes f(x).
 Most times we assume the students will make the connection themselves.

 How can we help students make connection among these three?
 To solve equation in one unknown, I think we should not rush to teaching them how to solve it using the properties of equality.
 There are other ways of solving these equations one of which is generating values which I’m sure you use in introducing equations in two variables.
 Using the example earlier, students can generate the values of 4x – 1 and then 3x+2.
 This way, the question “What is x so that 4x-1 = 3x+2 is true?” will make sense to students.
 They will have to find the value of x that belongs to the group of numbers generated by 4x-1 as well as to the group of numbers generated by 3x+2.